 WaterWorld — not just a dystopian Kevin Costner movie!
 Part of the sprawling AstroWorld amusement park, WaterWorld opened in June 1983 in downtown Houston, across the highway from the Astrodome.
 Initially, admission was separate, but in 2002 it was decided to let one ticket allow admission to both parks.
 Alas, AstroWorld left this world in 2005.

 6. Wet 'n Wild

 In 1977, SeaWorld creator George Millay opened his visionary Wet 'n Wild Orlando, which some claimed to be the first water park in America, despite Lake Dolores predating it by more than a decade.
 Still, Millay had great success with the idea, building a Wet 'n Wild chain across the country.
 Some remain to this day.
 Locations in Garland, Texas, and Las Vegas, however, are long gone.
 The Vegas location shut down in 2004, despite a prime location on the north end of the Strip.

 Orange County kids of a certain age undoubtedly recall this water park — and perhaps have the scars to prove it.
 The Edge and Ledge rides were shut down in 2003 due to violent drops on the slide and tales of people getting stuck in tubes.
 Wild Rivers closed in 2011.
 But it's not all bad news!
-This one is fighting for a comeback, and could return in the near future.
+This one is due for a comeback and could return in by next summer.